Saved Views

 What are saved views?

-A saved view is a named combination of filters, sorting, and column visibility settings you can load with one click.
+A saved view is a named combination of filters and sorting that you can load with one click.
 Instead of re-applying the same filters every time you visit a page, save them as a view and switch between views instantly.

 Saved views are available on the Listings, Strategies, and Pricing Activity pages.
 Each page maintains its own set of views independently.